Free-Radical/Cortex1-ZeroVeil/docs/architecture.md

 ### Incident Response

-In the event of a security incident affecting user privacy or anonymity:
+In the event of a security incident affecting user privacy or correlation-risk posture:
 - Users will be notified promptly through published channels
 - Scope and nature of the incident will be disclosed to the extent legally permitted
 - Post-incident analysis will be published